NinelK/BAND-torch/README.md

 pre-commit install
 ```

+# Notes on fixing problems

+To fix `/lib64/libstdc++.so.6: version `CXXABI_1.3.9'` error, add path to this library in your env, e.g.:
+`export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/disk/scratch2/nkudryas/micromamba/envs/band-torch/lib/`

 # Basic Walkthrough
 ## DataModule Configuration
-The first step in applying `lfads-torch` to your dataset is to prepare your preprocessed data files.
+The first step in applying `band-torch` to your dataset is to prepare your preprocessed data files.
 We recommend saving your data as `n_samples x n_timesteps x n_channels` arrays in the HDF5 format using the following keys:
 - `train_encod_data`: Data to be used as input when training the model.
 - `train_recon_data`: Data to be used as a reconstruction target when training the model.
 - `valid_encod_data`: Data to be used as input when validating the model.